Read Across America Read-In |

 |

-The library features Snowmen Magnets for January.
+The library features Heart Boxes for February.

-Each Take-and-Make bag contains all the supplies necessary to make three magnets, including 9 wooden discs, 9 adhesive magnets, paint, paintbrush, glue dots and felt.
-You also will need a pair of scissors.
-Just follow the included instructions, and you will have your own creative snowmen.
+Each Take-and-Make bag contains all the supplies necessary to make a Heart Box, including a bow and decorations.
+Just follow the included instructions, and you will have your own personalized Heart Box.
 Visit the library and grab a free bag. |

 |